 2. Eat like a Local

-Osaka is all about food so what better way to experience it than with a local?
+If you don’t have a friend to show you around, then there’s always Magical Trip.
 Magical Trip is a fun tour company that offers small group tours led by locals in several Japanese cities, including Osaka.
 They do offer non-food tours as well but what interests us the most of course, are the food tours.
-Ren and I enjoy good food and drink so we’ll definitely try this Namba bar hopping food tour on our next trip to Osaka.
-Kampai!
+Ren and I enjoy good food and drink so we’d love to try this Namba bar hopping food tour or this Dotonbori street food crawl on our next trip to Osaka.
+Oishi!

 Photo borrowed from magical-trip.com